enkidevs/curriculum/javascript/ecmascript-2015/string-number-extensions/number-extensions-part-1.md

 ---
 ## Practice

-WHat is the output of the following two calls?
+What is the output of the following two calls?

 ```javascript
 const enki = 'enki';